dolphindb/Tutorials_EN/streaming_tutorial.md

 lastMsgLatency|The latency (in milliseconds) of the last received message lastUpdate|The last time a message is received

-Run getStreamingStat().subConns in DolphinDB GUI to check the information in the table:
+Run getStreamingStat().subConns in DolphinDB GUI:
 ![image](https://github.com/dolphindb/Tutorials_CN/blob/master/images/streaming/subconn.png?raw=true)